pagantis/prestashop/README.md

 For more information about how to install the plugin, see our [installation section](/Documentation/installation.md).

 ## :gear: Configuration
-Configure the plugin in Prestashop admin panel using the information found in your [Pagantis profile](https://bo.pagantis.com/shop).
+Configure the plugin in Prestashop admin panel using the information found in your [enCuotas profile](https://bo.pagantis.com/shop).

 For more information about how to config the module, see our [configuration section](/Documentation/configuration.md).

 ## :arrow_forward: Use
-To use in a real environment you should enable your Pagantis account.
+To use in a real environment you should enable your enCuotas account.

 For more information about how to use the module, see our [use section](/Documentation/use.md).